cloudflare/cloudflare-docs/products/workers/src/content/tutorials/postgres/index.md

 ## Conclusion

 In this tutorial, you have used PostgREST, `postgrest-js`, and Cloudflare Workers to build a serverless API for your PostgreSQL database.
-This architecture provides an infinitely-scaling and secure approach to interfacing between your databases and your frontend applications, while still retaining the control and flexibility of avoiding lock-in to Database-as-a-Service tools and other complicated SDKs for data management.
+This architecture provides an infinitely-scaling and secure approach to interfacing between your databases and your front-end applications, while still retaining the control and flexibility of avoiding lock-in to Database-as-a-Service tools and other complicated SDKs for data management.

-If you enjoyed this tutorial, you might enjoy some of the other tutorials we have for Cloudflare Workers—check them out!
+If you found this tutorial useful, refer to some of our other Cloudflare Workers tutorials below.

 - [Authorize users with Auth0](/tutorials/authorize-users-with-auth0)
 - [Build a Slackbot](/tutorials/build-a-slackbot)